Spekingur/reference-tictactoe/self-assessment.md

 - Commit Stage

-  * I have this.
+  * Yes.
 Commit stage builds app, unit tests it, creates a docker image and uploads it to dockerhub.

 - Acceptance Stage

   * No.

 - Capacity Stage

   * No.

 - Other

   * Deployment stage.
 Deploys ready file by pulling it from dockerhub and setting it up on an always-running AWS server.

 Did you use any of the following features in Jenkins?

 - Schedule or commit hooks

   * I used commit hooks.
+I installed a service in Github called 'Jenkins (Github plugin)'.

 - Pipeline
   * No.

 - Jenkins file
   * No.

 - Test reports
   * No.

 - Other
   * No.